 It’s information overload everywhere, and there’s not time enough to sleep and eat and stay fully apprised of what’s happening on this crazy blue dot of ours (two out of three ain’t bad).

-Here’s the weekend Sports Handle item, “Get a Grip,” recapping the week’s top stories and rounding up key stories in sports betting, gaming, and the world of sports at large.
+Here’s the weekend Sports Handle item, “Get a Grip,” recapping the week’s top stories and rounding up key stories in, gaming, and the world of sports at large.
 You may have missed them, and they are worth reading.

 Rocky Mountain betting coming?

 The House overwhelming approved the bill on Wednesday.
 It calls for a 10 percent tax rate and would allow voters to decide to legalize or not in November.
-According to the Colorado Springs Gazette, the bill would allow sports betting at casinos, but not at the state’s one horse racetrack, Arapahoe Park.
-According to the story, the track does not want sports betting, so leaving it out should not be an impediment to legalizing.
+According to the Colorado Springs Gazette, the bill would allow sports wagers at casinos, but not at the state’s one horse racetrack, Arapahoe Park.
+According to the story, the track does not want to host, so leaving it out should not be an impediment to legalizing.

 The goal of the bill is to “eliminate the black market, which we know exists, and to create a competitive marketplace, but one that’s not too big that it can’t be effectively regulated by the Department of Revenue,” House Majority Leader Alec Garnett (D-District 2) told the Gazette.

-The bill would limit the number of sports betting licenses to three facilities already “licensed to conduct limited gaming” and would allow online betting through operators associated with a licensed physical site.
+The bill would limit the number of licenses to three facilities already “licensed to conduct limited gaming” and would allow online betting through operators associated with a licensed physical site.

-Some of Colorado professional sports teams say they favor legal sports betting only with “appropriate integrity provisions,” meaning they are likely backing the professional leagues’ desire to be paid an “integrity fee” or “royalty.”
+Some of Colorado professional sports teams say they favor it only with “appropriate integrity provisions,” meaning they are likely backing the professional leagues’ desire to be paid an “integrity fee” or “royalty.”

 More the most interesting, important stories